cloneforyou/HumanDx/README.md

 We solve an information extraction problem.
 Where information -> documents -> diagnoses.
 For the evaluation we can use [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall):
 - Precision (ideally should be 1.0).
 In the current implementation we do not have False-negatives, so precision is also 1.0 (taking into account that doctor sees all the search results and not top-1 only).
 In future when we have thousands of diagnoses and a more complex information extraction algorithm we optimize the curve of precision and recall based on the requirements given by doctors and other stakeholders.
 - Recall (ideally should be 1.0).
 As the current implementation is based on a fixed set of 102 diagnoses and assuming doctors do not make typos in their  queries the Recall is in fact 1.0.

 ### Time to accomplish
-- **Current implementation** - was done in 2.5 hours, the documentation took another 1.5.
+- **Current implementation** - was done in 2.5 hours, the documentation took another 1 hour.
 - **If a week is given (40 hours)** - I would dedicate:
   - 15 hours interviewing doctors and stakeholders to understand the priorities and how the system is expected to work,
   - 5 hours to design an architecture based on the requirements I collected from the interviews